Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 Custom design minimalist icons to aid in pairing letters to sounds.

-Many devices are distracting and cluttered, creating strain for users with limited sustained gaze or heightened reactivity to environmental noises or movements.
+Many devices are distracting and cluttered, creating strain for users with limited sustained gaze.

 Design decision: